 - Whatever project one started ought to be finished.

-- Anything broken ought to be repaired ……and so forth.
+- Anything broken ought to be repaired — and so forth.

-The caller who hung up just as we reached the phone
+The caller who hung up just as we reached the phone.

-A book of misplaced stamps
+A book of misplaced stamps.

-The sock that disappeared in the dryer
+The sock that disappeared in the dryer.

-The friend who forgot to save us a seat at the lunch table
+The friend who forgot to save us a seat at the lunch table.

-The last piece of pie that someone else ate
+The last piece of pie that someone else ate.

 Objects and Grief

-When we hesitate to throw our skinny jeans on the giveaway pile, we are, in all seriousness, wrestling with our own mortality.
+When we hesitate to throw our skinny jeans on the giveaway pile, we are, in a way, wrestling with our own mortality.
+Then, we may have to work through:

-- Denial (“If I hold my breath, I can still zip them”),
+- Denial (“If I hold my breath, I can still zip them”)

-- Anger (“Baby weight is so unfair”),
+- Anger (“Baby weight is so unfair”)

 - Bargaining (“I’ll go back on Weight Watchers next week”)

 - Depression (“It’s hopeless.
-I’ll never lose the weight”).
+I’ll never lose the weight”)

-But do we really need to be reproached by the sight of our skinny jeans every time we open the closet?
-Discarding clothes, we no longer wear, whatever the reason, is about relinquishing some former idea of ourselves.
-And we are coming to accept who we are at this moment.
-If we later shed some pounds, we can always celebrate with a new pair of skinny jeans!
+That’s not to say we’ll never fit into our former size again.
+But do we need the sight of our skinny jeans to reproach us every time we open the closet?
+Discarding clothes we no longer wear, for whatever reason, is about relinquishing some old idea of ourselves.
+Doing so enables us to accept who we are at this moment.
+If we shed some pounds someday, we can always celebrate with a new pair of skinny jeans!

 Scarcity